Generic Name: pyrimethamine

 Geriatric Use: Clinical studies of Daraprim did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 Hypersensitivity reactions, occasionally severe (such as Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema multiforme, and anaphylaxis), and hyperphenylalaninemia, can occur particularly when pyrimethamine is administered concomitantly with a sulfonamide.
 Consult the complete prescribing information for the relevant sulfonamide for sulfonamide-associated adverse events.
 With doses of pyrimethamine used for the treatment of toxoplasmosis, anorexia and vomiting may occur.
 Vomiting may be minimized by giving the medication with meals; it usually disappears promptly upon reduction of dosage.
-Doses used in toxoplasmosis may produce megaloblastic anemia, leukopenia, thrombocytopenia, pancytopenia, atrophic glossitis, hematuria, and disorders of cardiac rhythm.
+Doses used in toxoplasmosis may produce megaloblastic anemia, leukopenia, thrombocytopenia, pancytopenia, neutropenia, atrophic glossitis, hematuria, and disorders of cardiac rhythm.
 Hematologic effects, however, may also occur at low doses in certain individuals (see PRECAUTIONS; General).

 Pulmonary eosinophilia has been reported rarely.